 The small island known as Chinaman’s Hat has tons of adventurous activities.
 For some reason though, this little gem manages to swoop under the radar of locals and tourists alike.

-Chinaman’s Hat, officially known as Mokoli’i, is a very small island off of the East coast of Oahu.
+Chinaman’s Hat, officially known as Mokoli’i, is a very small island off of the East coast of Oahu (between the North Shore and Waikiki).
 It is called Chinaman’s Hat by locals because of its shape.

 It’s traditional name, Mokoli’i, means “little lizard” in Hawaiian, because of an ancient Hawaiian legend.
 As the legend goes, Pele (the Hawaiian fire goddess) had a sister named Hi’iaka, who came to visit the Kualoa area on the East side of Oahu.
 While she was there, she came across a large, angry lizard (in some versions, it’s a dragon).
 Hi’iaka fought the lizard and chopped off its tail.
 The lizard flopped to the ground, so its body created the Kualoa Mountains, and its tail flew a few hundred meters away and created the island of Mokoli’i.